dorirri/cyberease/README.md

-# File Security Scanner Web Application
+# CyberEase Web Application

 ## Overview
-This web application provides a secure file scanning service with user authentication.
+This web application is a prototype for a cybersecurity services platform.
+It provides a secure file scanning service with user authentication.
 It features a Windows Defender integration for malware scanning, a modern dark-themed UI, and protected routes requiring user authentication.

 ## Features
 - User Authentication System